 Your credit report

 What shows up on your credit report is determined not by state but federal law.
-The credit reporting agencies (Experian, TransUnion and Equifax) have to remove most negative information after seven years.
+The three credit reporting agencies (Experian, TransUnion and Equifax) have to remove most negative information after seven years.
 Bankruptcies can remain on your report for up to 10 years, and there are some other, less common debts, like unpaid taxes and child support, that can remain on your report indefinitely.

 The seven-year period normally begins 180 days after the debt becomes delinquent — the day you first missed a payment.
 But if you start once again making payments, the debt could reappear.